The Recording item can be used for

 - Enter the instruction in the first block.

-- Select the second block, containing the placeholder for a video, and upload a media file (audio or video) in the Block properties tab.
+- Click in the interaction block, containing the placeholder for a video, and upload a media file (audio or video) in the Block properties tab.

 - Click Preview to try out your item.